Ecorse Creek Watershed Support

 Participate, or host, a cleanup on the Ecorse Creek

-The Ecorse Creek Committee hosts cleanups on the creek in the warmer months in participating locations of Ecorse, Lincoln Park, and Wyandotte.
+The Ecorse Creek Committee hosts litter cleanups on the creek throughout the summer, on the second Saturday of the month.
 The committee is always looking for volunteers and wants to expand cleanup efforts in new locations.
-If you’d like information on the 2024 Cleanup Season, email Jody DeMeyere at jody_demeyere@fws.gov or McKenzi Waliczek at mwaliczek@detroitriver.org.
-Check back in Spring 2024 to see cleanup details, dates, and how to register.
+If you’d like more information or want to get involved, email McKenzi Waliczek at mwaliczek@detroitriver.org.
+View the impact our volunteers had on the Ecorse Creek in 2024 below!

 Funding for this project is provided by a grant through the Michigan Department of Environment, Great Lakes and Energy Nonpoint Source Program.